 NB: Fever or flu symptoms

-Do not take a double dose to make up for a forgotten dose.
+Do not take a double dose to make up for a missed dose.

 Always consult your therapist if you want to stop taking the medication or reduce the dose!

-It is important to inform your doctor about any medication you are taking.
+It is important to inform the doctor about any medication you are taking.
 Also tell your therapist if you start – or stop – taking other medication while you are being treated with Clozapine.

 You will also be weighed, as some people experience weight gain when treated with Clozapine.